Ed speaks to senior leaders about driving business results through their people.

 Check out a recent talk Ed gave on this topic.

-- How to be a Leader Worth Following: Ed takes senior leaders through the quickest way to evaluate how well they are leading their team and delivers a lesson on why it is so important to that you lead yourself well.
+- How to be a Leader Worth Following: Ed takes senior leaders through the quickest way to evaluate how well they are leading their team and delivers a lesson on why it is so important that you lead yourself well.

 What event planners say